Flotype/now/user_manual.md

 Takes a user's socket.io client.sessionId string, which is available using `this.user.clientId` and removes that user to the group.
 Throws an error if `clientId` is not a valid sessionId.

 ####.now
 A `now` namespace similar to `everyone.now`.
 Actions to this namespace affect all users that are members of the group.
-For example, actions on 'fooGroup.now' affect all users in the group 'fooGroup'.
+For example, actions on 'fooGroup.now' from the above example affects all users in the group 'foo'.